-Natan and co-workers introduced silica-encapsulated SERS nanotags, obtained by coadsorption of a Raman reporter and mercaptosilane (1:20 stoichiometry for incubation) onto the metal NP surface, followed by silica deposition on the vitreophilized NPs.
-374,375 This approach leads to sub-monolayer coverage of Raman reporter molecules (ca. 5 % based on the 1:20 stoichiometry) on the metal surface due to competitive surface adsorption with mercaptosilane.
-Doering and Nie presented a similar approach toward silica-protected SERS nanotags,376 while Schlücker and co-workers introduced the concept of silica-encapsulated SERS nanotags with 100 % surface coverage of Raman reporters, which leads to significantly brighter particles compared to sub-monolayer coverage.
-333,377 The subsequent formation of a silica shell around the SAM of aromatic thiols was initially achieved by preparing vitreophilic NPs using LbL deposition of polymers such as PAH and PVP onto SAM-coated NPs.333 Since this route involves several steps in different solvents and multiple centrifugation steps, it becomes labor-intensive and time consuming.
-A faster route can be achieved by using Raman reporter-SiO2 precursor conjugates, which contain both the actual Raman reporter molecule and a silane covalently attached to it.341 However, this approach requires an additional step using organic synthesis under protective atmosphere, due to the use of a moisture-sensitive silane.
+Silica Encapsulation of Surface-Enhanced Raman Scattering Nanotags.
+Natan and co-workers introduced silicaencapsulated SERS nanotags, obtained by coadsorption of a Raman reporter and mercaptosilane (1:20 stoichiometry for incubation) onto the metal NP surface, followed by silica deposition on the vitreophilized NPs.
+373,374 This approach leads to sub-monolayer coverage of Raman reporter molecules (ca. 5% based on the 1:20 stoichiometry) on the metal surface due to competitive surface adsorption with mercaptosilane.
+Doering and Nie presented a similar approach toward silicaprotected SERS nanotags,375 while Schlücker and co-workers introduced the concept of silica-encapsulated SERS nanotags with 100% surface coverage of Raman reporters, which leads to significantly brighter particles compared to sub-monolayer coverage.
+The subsequent formation of a silica shell around the SAM of aromatic thiols was initially achieved by preparing vitreophilic NPs using LbL deposition of polymers such as polycyclic aromatic hydrocarbons (PAH) and PVP onto SAM-coated NPs.
+Since this route involves several steps in different solvents and multiple centrifugation steps, it becomes labor-intensive and time-consuming.
+A faster route can be achieved by using Raman reporter-SiO $2$ precursor conjugates, which contain both the actual Raman reporter molecule and a silane covalently attached to it.
+However, this approach requires an additional step using organic synthesis under protective atmosphere, due to the use of a moisture-sensitive silane.

-The deposition of a silica shell around a SERS nanotag is attractive because it provides high mechanical stability and the option for long-term storage.374 In addition to AuNPs and Au/Ag nanoshells, silica encapsulation has also been demonstrated for a variety of other plasmonic NPs, including Au NRs,378 gold nanostars,^{379,380} gold NP dimers,332 and assemblies,381 which highlights the potential of this approach.
+The deposition of a silica shell around an SERS nanotag is attractive, because it provides high mechanical stability and the option for long-term storage.373 In addition to AuNPs and Au/Ag nanoshells, silica encapsulation has also been demonstrated for a variety of other plasmonic NPs, including Au NRs,377 gold nanostars,^{378,379} gold NP dimers,331 and assemblies,380 which highlights the potential of this approach.
 A potential drawback, however, is that electrostatic interactions with biological material render silica prone to nonspecific binding.
-Thus, in particular for applications in vivo, an additional PEG coating using silane-PEG is recommended.382
+Thus, in particular for applications in vivo, an additional PEG coating using silane-PEG is recommended.381